Before export: replace the starter example with your source; citation, DOI, URL, or library note.

 Source cards

-Add titles, methods, findings, contribution direction, evidence strength, limitations, and citation notes from papers you have actually read.
+Add titles, methods, samples, findings, contribution direction, evidence strength, page or quote notes, limitations, and citation notes from papers you have actually read.

 Output

-Group sources by theme, compare how each paper contributes, weigh evidence strength, copy an outline, and export the matrix as CSV.
+Group sources by theme, compare how each paper contributes, keep evidence notes attached, copy an outline, and export the matrix as CSV.

 Where it fits